matrix-org/matrix-spec-proposals/specification/1-client_server_api.rst

 resolve requests for aliases on other domains than their own by using the federation API to ask other domain name home servers.

+NB: Aliases contain a hash ('#') which MUST be URL-encoded where appropriate.
 The directory API consists of:

 {{directory_http_api}}